GoogleCloudPlatform/spanner-migration-tool/docs/minimal/postgres.md

 1. [Connect to source database](../ui/connect-source.md).
 2. [Connect to spanner instance](../ui/connect-spanner.md).
 3. [Convert PostgreSQL schema to Spanner schema using the schema conversion workspace](../ui/schema-conv/schema-conv.md).
 Follow the documentation in the schema conversion workspace section of the documentation for different schema modifications that are supported by SMT.
-For guidance on specific data type conversion for Oracle, look at the [data conversion](../data-types/postgres.md) for Postgres documentation.
+For guidance on specific data type conversion for Postgres, look at the [data conversion](../data-types/postgres.md) documentation.
 4. [Configure datastream and dataflow details](../ui/prepare-migration/prepare.md).
 5. Wait for the migration to be orchestrated by SMT.
 6. Look at the list of [generated resources](../ui/prepare-migration/monitor.md/#generated-resources) for links to the Datastream stream and the Dataflow job crearted.